MPCC/MPCC-API-DOC/Resources/v1/Family.md

 ## Retrieve a collection of Members in a Family

-Returns a collection of Member objects in a Family.
+Retrieve a collection of Member objects in a Family.

 ### URL
 > GET /family/v1/{id}/members?index={index}&paging={paging}